“AT THIS PERFORMANCE THE ROLE OF…”

 MacLaine adds a further development (or embellishment) about this night in Rick McKay’s documentary Broadway: the Golden Age: “I had my notice in my pocket, ready to turn it in.
 The subway got stuck in Times Square, so I was twenty minutes late for my own half-hour call … and when I got to the theatre it was ten minutes before the curtain was going up! … So I stuffed my notice back in real quick and I didn’t know what key I sang in, I never had a rehearsal.”

 As the legend goes, the Academy Award winning film producer Hal Wallis was at the show that night.
 He loved what he saw and signed the unknown to a five-year Hollywood contract, resulting in her starring in Alfred Hitchcock’s next picture, The Trouble With Harry.
 That part of the legend is true.
-It’s also true (and it adds another layer of improbability), that the offer from Hitchcock came only after the great man himself was in the audience on ANOTHER night when Haney was out and MacLaine was on.
+It’s also true that the offer from Hitchcock came only after the great man himself was in the audience on ANOTHER night when Haney was out and MacLaine was on.
 Hitchcock then had to do some fancy wrangling in order to borrow MacLaine from Wallis, who with his ironclad contract, exclusively owned loan-out rights for her services.
-If you find these tall-tales hard to believe, all these stories are in MacLaine’s own words from interviews she’s given over the course of her now sixty-four year career.
+If you find these tall-tales hard to believe, all these stories are in MacLaine’s own words from interviews she’s given over the course of her now sixty-seven year career.

 Within the first five years of her screen debut, MacLaine made eleven films, two of which won the Academy Award for Best Picture, and two of which garnered her Best Actress nominations.
 She would receive five overall in that category, finally winning the golden statuette in 1984 for Terms of Endearment, nearly thirty years after making her film debut.
 In her acceptance speech that night, which came more three hours into evening, she said, “I’m going to cry because this show has been as long as my career.”